 Teachers constantly make summative assessments giving feedback both orally and written as per our marking policy.
-Planning is fluid allowing for the next lesson to focus on further understanding the most recent objective or progressing onto further objectives.
+Planning is fluid allowing for the next lesson to focus on further understanding the most recent intention or progressing onto further intentions.

 Statutory Assessments